Puritans Arrive in America

 First came the Pilgrims in the 1620s.
 They were followed by thousands of Puritans in the 1630s, and these Puritans left their mark on their new land, becoming the most dynamic Christian force in the American colonies.
 Back in England, the Puritans had been people of means and political influence, but King Charles would not tolerate their attempts to reform the Church of England.
 Persecution mounted.
-To many there seemed no hope but to leave England.
-Perhaps in America they could establish a colony whose government, society, and church were all based upon the Bible.
+To many, there seemed no hope but to leave England.
+Perhaps in America, they could establish a colony whose government, society and church were all based on the Bible.
 "New England" could become a light Old England could follow out of the darkness of corruption.

 "Puritans" had been a name of ridicule first used during the reign of Queen Elizabeth.
 These were Christians who wanted the Church of England purified of any liturgy, ceremony, or practices which were not found in Scripture.
 The Bible was their sole authority, and with these beliefs, they believed it applied to every area and level of life.

 When King Charles granted a colonial charter to the Massachusetts Bay Company, the document failed to specify that the governor and officers of the company had to remain in England.
 The Puritan stockholders took advantage of this silence and agreed to move the company and the whole government of the colony to America.
 There they would try to establish a biblical community, a holy commonwealth, as an example to England and the world.